Kristina01111000/lavendersite/README.md

 - remove the button above the logo  (contact page button)

 To Research:
-- the footer color shows up in preview, but not when published, figure out why
+- the shop color shows up in preview, but not when published, figure out why
 - quick books wordpress plugin, easy export or automatic
 - see if woocommerce is good with bank accounts or if paypal charges for businesses